Akrielz/vision_models_playground/README.md

 from torchvision import datasets, transforms

-from models.generative.adverserial.gan import GAN
+from models.generative import GAN

 # Import custom Generator and Discriminator adequate to the problem
-from models.generative.adverserial.mnist_discriminator import Discriminator from models.generative.adverserial.mnist_generator import Generator
+from models.generative import Discriminator from models.generative import Generator

 # Create GAN
 generator = Generator()